We encourage all chemistry students to become involved with research. The benefits are many:

 - Email faculty whose research you are interested in and ask about opportunities for the upcoming semester.

-- You will be given an override for the research course during add/drop and you need to register before the end of add/drop.
+- You will be given an override for the research course during add/drop and you need to register before add/drop ends.

 - CHEM 195: Research Practices in Chemistry - Laboratory safety and environmental health in the practice of chemistry research.
 Includes instruction in the responsible and ethical conduct of research.
 Chemistry 195 is a pre-/co-requisite for all chemistry research courses, and thus must be taken before or concurrently with the student’s first research course.